Commissioner Personas

 Directorate-General profiles provide technical analysis, legal framing, policy priorities, and operational constraints.

-Parliament, Council, ECJ, ECB, EEAS, and other institutional actors appear as structured negotiation counterparts.
+Parliament, Council, ECJ, ECB, EEAS, European Council, and other institutional actors as structured negotiation counterparts.

 College, inter-service consultation, trilogue, Parliament, and Council sessions follow sequenced institutional protocols.

-Skills live in installable plugins and are invoked as commands for legal checks, proposals, consultations, and simulations.
+Skills live in installable plugins and are invoked as namespaced commands — e.g. /simulation-eu:college-deliberation, /legislative-eu:impact-assessment.

 Procedural realism